jazzyjester/Mario-Game/README.md

 ![](https://github.com/jazzyjester/Mario-Objects/blob/master/mario_level_2.png)
 ![](https://github.com/jazzyjester/Mario-Objects/blob/master/mario_level_3.png)

-##Introduction
+## Introduction
-Mario Objects is a Mario game  + level editor created by me when I was at collage.
+Mario Objects is a Mario game  + level editor created by me when I was at college.
 This was my first project I made in c# to learn the language.
 I started it as little project to learn how to use bitmaps and surfaces in c# and because of my deep love with the mario game I decided to practice on mario sprites.